Gaston900/PSArcadeClassic/README.md

 Supports game list language files.

-CPS 1, 2, NEOGEO, PGM, driver supports key combination settings.
+NEOGEO, PGM, driver supports key combination settings.

 Two new folder sections called “config” and “support” were added that independently group the configurations and extra content, so that everything is kept in order in a single folder.